Quarantine 2: Terminal

 Quarantine 2: Terminal is a 2011 American horror film and a sequel to the 2008 film, Quarantine.
 It was written and directed by John Pogue and produced by Marc Brienstock.
-The film stars Mercedes Mason, Josh Cooke and Mattie Liptak as passengers on an airplane where the mutant rabies virus from the previous film is now spreading, forcing the plane to make an emergency landing at a terminal that is promptly surrounded by the government, trapping the passengers and crew as they search for answers and a means of escape.
+The film stars Mercedes Mason (Note: Credited as "Mercedes Masöhn" in the end credits of the film.), Josh Cooke and Mattie Liptak as passengers on an airplane where the mutant rabies virus from the previous film is now spreading, forcing the plane to make an emergency landing at a terminal that is promptly surrounded by the government, trapping the passengers and crew as they search for answers and a means of escape.

-Although the first film was a remake of the Spanish film REC, Quarantine 2 has no relation to any of the REC films and has an entirely different plot and setting.
+Although the first film was a remake of the Spanish film Rec, Quarantine 2 has no relation to any of the REC films and has an entirely different plot and setting.
 The film received mixed reviews from critics.

 Plot

 On a flight from Los Angeles to Kansas City, passenger Ralph Bundt becomes violent and attempts to enter the cockpit.
 Ralph had been bitten by a lab rat, brought onto the plane by Henry, who claimed they were his classroom's pet hamsters.
 Ralph bites flight attendant Paula on the face, to the horror of her colleague Jenny.
 Captain Forrest and First Officer Willsy land the plane at the nearest city.
 Disobeying orders, they pull up to a jetway operated by baggage handler Ed Ramirez.
-Everyone flees the plane, except for elderly couple Bev and Doc Stevens and the pilots, who try to contain Ralph in a bathroom.
-The passengers find that they have been locked out of the terminal, which is quickly surrounded by armed soldiers and CDC scientists.
+Everyone flees the plane except for elderly couple Bev and Doc Stevens, and the pilots who try to contain Ralph in a bathroom.
+The passengers find that they have been locked out of the terminal which is quickly surrounded by armed soldiers and CDC scientists.

 Passenger Shilah Washington reveals she has a medical kit in her bag in the cargo hold.
 Jenny, Henry, Ed, and fellow passengers Niall and Preston go to retrieve it.
 There they find the bathroom empty and covered in blood.
-Preston gets Doc off the plane, while the others retrieve Shilah's kit and Niall's handgun.
-Jenny is attacked by an infected Captain Forrest and Niall shoots and kills him, but is splattered by the captain's blood.
-Leaving the plane, they find Preston's body, and avoid an infected Bev.
+Preston gets Doc off the plane while the others retrieve Shilah's kit and Niall's handgun.
+Jenny is attacked by an infected Captain Forrest.
+Niall shoots and kills him but is splattered by the captain's blood.
+Leaving the plane, they find Preston's body and avoid an infected Bev.

 Rejoining the others, the group deduces that the infection is probably a form of rabies spread through bites.
 When Doc is bitten by an infected rat, they lock him and Paula away.
 George, an unaccompanied minor, tells the others that Henry brought the rats onto the plane.
 As Henry tells Jenny that George is just confused, they are attacked by the escaped Ralph, but kill him with the help of Ed and Shilah.